Close

 2. Curd – Symbolises Prosperity and Progeny

 Not only does curd or yoghurt provide a cooling effect, but it also acts as a probiotic.
-Curd contains amino acids and helps in digestion which is said to be low in the early days of pregnancy.
+Curd contains amino acids and helps in digestion, which is low in the early days of pregnancy.
 Curd also increases the strength of the body and nourishes muscles.
 It is a good source of calcium and phosphorous.
-It also balances ‘pitta’, the substance in our bodies that governs heat and metabolism, according to Ayurveda.
+It also balances ‘pitta’, the substance in our bodies that governs heat and metabolism, according to Ayurveda (3).

 Curd - Symbolises Prosperity and Progeny

-Honey is considered to be Yogavahi in Ayurveda, which means it acts as a carrier.
+Honey is considered Yogavahi in Ayurveda, which means it acts as a carrier.
 It enhances the qualities of the other four ingredients.
 It helps boost immunity.
-It is considered to be an antiseptic that promotes healing.
+It is considered to be an antiseptic that promotes healing (2).

 Honey - Symbolises Unity and Sweet speech